SWi7CHbladE/islt_directml/README.md

 This code is based on [Joey NMT](https://github.com/joeynmt/joeynmt) but modified to realize joint continuous sign language recognition and translation.
 For text-to-text translation experiments, you can use the original Joey NMT framework.

 ## Requirements
+* It is recommended to use Windows 10+ due to better GPU shared memory and support for DirectML

 * Download the feature files using the `data/download.sh` script.

 * Create a conda or python virtual environment.
 Use these commands for conda environment creation: